import psychopg2

 <- DBI::dbConnect(RPostgres::postgres()) con

-Python or R both have standard connection APIs that define operations like connecting and disconnecting, sending queries, and retrieving results.
+Python and R have standard connection APIs that define operations like connecting and disconnecting, sending queries, and retrieving results.

 In Python, packages for individual databases like {psychopg2}